insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 The Image File Source Adapter sends ``JPEG`` or ``PNG`` files to a module.
 It may be used to generate video streams from separate images or process independent images.

-The images are delivered from:
+The images are served from:

 - a local path to a single file;
 - a local path to a directory with files (not necessarily in the same encoding);
-- HTTP URL to a single file.
+- an HTTP URL to a single file.

 .. note::